MQCOMP3120-2021/E-commerce-website-Project/README.md

 ### Single Product View

 A single product view page contains a basic description of the item selected.
 Customers who are interested in the product are permitted to choose their desired quantity and add the item into their cart.
-Some ratings and reviews provided by previous customers are also viewable by customers on the page.
+Some reviews provided by previous customers are also viewable by customers on the page.

 ### Cart